5T33Z0/Fujitsu-Esprimo-Q958-Hackintosh-OpenCore/README.md

 > This EFI uses `AirportItlwm.kext` for WLAN.
 It supports Handoff, Universal Clipboard, Location Services and Instant Hotspot support but iServices won't work unless root patches are applied in Post-Install with OpenCore Legacy Patcher (OCLP)

 ## Issues
+- [ ] Another Mini-PC with a Black-Screen-on-Wake issue.
+Needs invesigation.
+Workaround: Disable Display sleep.

-- ~~When trying to boot Windows 10 via OpenCore I get a Kernel Panic.
+- [x] ~~When trying to boot Windows 10 via OpenCore I get a Kernel Panic.
 Further Investigation required~~ &rarr; Switched to OC No ACPI Mod.

 ## BIOS Settings